-For those new to autism and the autistic community, it can be overwhelming.
+For those new to autism and the Autistic community, it can be very overwhelming.
 There’s a lot of information out there, some good, some bad.
-This is a basic outline to help you get started and give you an idea of how the autistic community operates by #actuallyautistic individuals themselves.
+This is a basic outline to help you get started and give you an idea of how the Autistic community operates by #ActuallyAutistic individuals themselves.

-It is totally not a disease/illness that needs to be cured.
+It is not a disease/illness that needs to be cured.
 It is not an add-on to a neurotypical brain that needs to be removed/fixed.
-It is an autistic’s very neurology.
+It is an Autistic’s very neurology.
 They are the way they are because of it.
 It is one of the many ways to be neurodivergent.

 Most Autistics reject the puzzle piece and prefer the infinity symbol instead.

-Autism Speaks is despised within the autistic community, for good reason.
+Autism Speaks is a hate group despised within the Autistic community, for good reason.

-– Functioning labels and DSM levels are harmful and ableist and should not be used ie “high/low functioning” or “level 1/2/3” or “Asperger’s/Aspie.”
+Functioning labels and DSM levels are harmful and ableist and should not be used ie “high/low functioning,” “level 1/2/3” or “Asperger’s/Aspie.”

-– “If you’ve met one person on the spectrum, you’ve met ONE person on the spectrum.”
+“If you’ve met one Autistic person, you’ve met ONE Autistic person.”

 Nonspeaking does not equate to unintelligent, nor does it mean the person is “afflicted with severe autism.”
 Speaking is not a standard to be reached/achieved.
 There’s nothing wrong with being nonspeaking.
 There are other modes of communication besides verbal speech.
 Look into Augmentative and Alternative Communication (AAC).

-Stimming ie self-stimulatory movement(s) is a way to express oneself or self regulate.
-Forcing an autistic to not stim is taking away their right.
-There’s nothing wrong or pathological about stimming and it should be encouraged, not discouraged.
+Stimming ie self-stimulatory movement(s) is a way to express oneself, self regulate, concentrate, release energy, provide sensory input etc. Forcing an Autistic to not stim is taking away their right.
+There’s nothing wrong or pathological about stimming and it should be encouraged, not discouraged (unless it is harmful).

 Meltdowns are not tantrums.
 Tantrums are manipulative, meltdowns are not.
-Meltdowns are a result of sensory/emotional/mental overload and should not be dismissed or taken lightly.
+Meltdowns are a result of sensory/emotional/mental overload, are an explosion of emotion and should not be dismissed or taken lightly.

 Acceptance over Awareness